For all of my life, though she died before I was born, Eleanor Rathbone has been around me.

 “When Family Allowances were first mooted people on this side of the House said that it would break up the home, and the Labour Party and the trade unions would not have them at all.

 We have come a great way since then, and all because of one revolutionary woman.
 It is very difficult, when we look at the hon.
 Lady the Member for the English Universities, to think of her as a revolutionary, but she is, and it is her work, and her vision and courage, that have really brought us where we are today.”

 The book also tells us about Elizabeth Macadam.
 Missing from the only other biography of Eleanor Rathbone at her own insistence, but actually, from early days at the Victoria Settlement in Everton to her dying day in London, Eleanor Rathbone’s great friend, collaborator and constant companion.
 It was a different age.
 It was different for women then.
 But these two did as much as anyone to change it.

 ‘Eleanor Rathbone and the Politics of Conscience’ is published by Yale University Press, ISBN 0-300-10245-3 and is available from all good public libraries.
-My copy will be back in Liverpool Central Library any day now.
 If you want to buy it, go to your local independent bookshop.
 In Liverpool ‘News from Nowhere’ are selling it.